Jane Austen, actress create PBS costume drama diversity

 Then Jane Austen came to the rescue.
 When the novelist died in the summer of 1817, she left behind an unfinished draft that served as source material for PBS’ “Masterpiece” drama series “Sanditon” and offered Clarke an unexpected opportunity: Miss Lambe, the sole character of color in Austen's works.

-When the script first came to her, Clarke approached it with understandable reservation.
+When the script first came to her, Clarke, 26, approached it with understandable reservation.
 What would such a woman be if not in the background and servile?

 “It's just going to be another (expletive) maid,” she recalled thinking.
 “When I was reading it, I was like, ”Wait a minute, there's actually a lot to it.'
 I was really surprised at what kind of character this was they were trying to create."